So I didn't choose - I did both.

 I'll leave you with a couple of springtime sights from our flowering Pride of Houston (POH) yaupon hollies.
 Because we currently have the only fully-landscaped back yard in Centerpointe's brand new Section 9, we are sorta seeing a "High Island" style wildlife concentration effect here.
 For those of you not familiar with High Island, it's a world-famous birding location in far east Galveston County.
 It's actually underlain by a salt dome, which has pushed up the surrounding land to an elevation where tree growth is supported.
 It's literally an oasis in the Gulf of Mexico's coastal treeless desert, an oasis of which migrating birds take abundant advantage.
 We have a micro-scale version of that concentration effect going on right now, with a few birds but mostly an astonishing number of beneficial insects:

-which are beneficial because they eat parasites such as aphids.
+The POHs became infested with ladybugs, which are beneficial because they eat parasites such as aphids. |

-I use a six-year-old Nikon D50 DSLR consumer package (18-55 mm lens) for most of my photography.
-There are plenty of fancier, more expensive cameras on the market, but the D50 is my favorite "old faithful" optical work-horse.
+We are in the spring migration period of the Monarch butterfly, and so we've been visited by many of these majestic critters as well.
+Let me answer the obvious question that I get asked frequently: I use a six-year-old Nikon D50 DSLR consumer package (18-55 mm lens) for most of my photography.
+There are plenty of fancier, more expensive cameras on the market, but the D50 is my favorite "old faithful" optical work-horse. |

 No comments: